 Significant lapses in childhood memory are silent clues as to how much abuse, neglect and emotional betrayal the Borderline had to endure and dissociate from as a child, in order to survive.
 Kids who cannot develop defenses and coping strategies to ameliorate their anguish, often orchestrate their own exit plan, and suicide by traffic incident or catastrophic fall is not uncommon among these tragically unhappy children.

 Many survivors have enlisted psychotherapy, which has spanned decades of their life and/or tried numerous other "healing" modalities, self-help venues, DBT, etc., in an effort to ease their pain, but none of these have brought about significant or lasting change.
 Still, they continue to hope that a 'magical cure' will one day relieve their lifelong anguish, and cling to the ideation that they are essentially well.

 The Borderline may develop 'roles' they've come to use within their everyday life, which allow them to navigate on 'auto-pilot' and perform spousal, parental or professional tasks, while being disconnected from any genuine emotions and needs.
 In a sense they're sleepwalking, but their role-play gives them a much needed sense of containment, and helps them adhere to socially acceptable limits and boundaries, so they can maintain some semblance of order and functionality.
-I've noticed this trait most prominently among hyper-religious clients who appear to need rigid parameters set forth by a church, synagogue or Buddhist practice.
+I've noticed this trait most prominently among hyper-religious clients who appear to need rigid parameters or disciplines set forth by a church, synagogue, yoga or Buddhist practice.